MileHacker Logo

 • Wear sturdy shoes for Last Command Post (uneven terrain).

-• Approach these sites with respect because of their tragic history.
+• Approach these sites with respect due to their tragic history.

 Tours with a guide are available for heritage sites and Managaha Island for insights and convenience.
 Early morning or late afternoon visits are often less crowded.